typescriptlover/noca/README.md

 > **no-ca** (_note canvas_)

-_an infinitely spatial interactive note app easily manageable for your thoughts._
+_an infinitely spatial and interactive note app easily manageable for your thoughts._